"Whatever we do for soldiers can't be enough in return for what they do for us. They are wonderful!" ~ Carole

 During World War 2 Carole spent more time visiting troops than any other actress!
 She took time off from her film career and dedicated herself to the war effort.
-Carole toured the country selling war bonds and entertained soldiers all over the world.
+Carole toured the United States selling war bonds and entertained soldiers all over the world.
 She joined the Hollywood Victory Committee and worked tirelessly with the Red Cross, the Naval Aid Auxiliary, and Bundles for Blue Jackets.
-The soldiers adored Carole and she became one of the soldier's favorite pin-up girls and they affectionately nicknamed her "The Blonde Bomber".
+The soldiers adored Carole and she became one of their favorite pin-up girls, They affectionately nicknamed her "The Blonde Bomber".
 She told reporters "It's not only a duty, it's a lark.
 Even if your clothes are wrinkled, your face is chapped to the ears and you're deaf from flying in bombers, it's like home when you come down in the midst of Americans.
 It's living such as I have never known back here."
 Carole became an Air Raid Warden, a commander in the Aerial Nurses Corps, and an honorary Colonel in the American Legion.
 She also taught first aid and donated blood as often as she was allowed.

-Carole NEVER turned down a request to help and visited more than two hundred military bases across the United States.
+Carole NEVER turned down a request to help and visited more than two hundred military bases across the country.
 During a three day appearance at Camp Bowie she danced with hundreds of soldiers, sang fifteen songs, and signed more than one thousand autographs.
 When she visited the Mare Island Navy Yard she sang for the injured men in the hospital ward.
 In 1942 she went on a five month tour of Europe and Africa with actresses Mitzi Mayfair, Kay Francis, and Martha Raye.
 She met her husband, Major Tommy Wallace, during this tour and she wrote about her experiences in her book Four Jills In A Jeep.
 At the camp shows Carole refused to perform in front of segregated audiences.
 She insisted that the black soldiers be allowed to sit with the white soldiers.
 Carole volunteered as a hostess at the Hollywood Canteen and entertained soldiers at her Santa Monica beach house every weekend.
 She also auctioned off her favorite opal ring to raise money for the war effort.